bwva/HTML-SpinnerElem/README.md

 ```

 ## What is it?
-The spinner is a custom web component that you can treat like any inline HTML tag to place a spinner in the layout.
+The spinner is a custom web component that you can treat like any inline HTML tag to place a spinner in your layout.

 The underlying SpinnerElement is constructed from a bit of HTML with some styling, plus css transformations to rotate it.